yhchen07/yhchen07.github.io/_pages/about.md

 * I am set to graduate in 2024 and am currently **seeking a PhD/mPhil position starting from the fall of 2024**.

 # Recent News
+*25<sup>th</sup> November 2023: I am nominated as the Best Psychology Student of the Year 2023 at the University of Manchester.

 * 12<sup>th</sup> July 2023: My [abstract](https://yhchen07.github.io/files/Frontiers_IPESCA_abstract_new.pdf) is accepted by a special issue, *Women in Science: Pediatric Pain*, on *Frontiers in Pain Research*.
-The paper will be submitted to this special issue in October.
+The paper will be submitted to this special issue in December.

 * 22<sup>th</sup> June 2023: My [abstract](https://yhchen07.github.io/files/Social Psych Abstract.pdf) is accepted by the British Psychological Society Social Psychology Section Annual Conference 2023 as a poster.